-Entrepreneurs play a pivotal role in defining the economic order for any country by manufacturing high-on-demand products by providing services which change the way we live, and by offering jobs through their companies.
+Entrepreneurs play a pivotal role in defining the economic order for any country by manufacturing high-on-demand products by providing services that change the way we live, and by offering jobs through their companies.
 But, are entrepreneurs born or is entrepreneurship a skill that can be learned?
 Well, some might argue that successful entrepreneurs like Steve Jobs and Bill Gates were no MBAs.
 However, successful entrepreneurs like Phil Knight and Warren Buffet received business education.

 In the modern world, there is immense competition in every industry and innovation has become the key to survive.
 Therefore, the focus is not just on starting a business but also continuously growing it.
 This is where business education comes in handy.
-Entrepreneurship today is among top 5 majors opted in MBA programs across the globe.
+Entrepreneurship today is among the top 5 majors opted in MBA programs across the globe.

 So, if you are interested in starting your company, which business schools will provide the best education on entrepreneurship.
 Here are 7 best business schools for entrepreneurship according to US News Report:

 Founded in 1919, Babson is celebrating the 100th year of its existence in 2019.

 According to the US News & World Report, Babson has been ranked the number 1 business school for entrepreneurship consecutively for the last 21 years.

 Babson also started teaching entrepreneurship at a graduate level way back in 1967.
 Today, Babson’s entrepreneurship program includes a lot more than just academic courses.
 The Arthur M. Blank Center for Entrepreneurship imbibes the practice of entrepreneurship by providing its students access to events, workshops, mentoring and competitions that enable them to test and refine their founder skills.
 The highlights of its entrepreneurship program are:

 - John E. and Alice L. Butler Launch Pad